Volunteer End-of-life Emotional Support - Clacton

 End-of-life Companion Volunteer

-We are now recruiting for specialist volunteers to help support those individuals within our local communities who are approaching the end of their lives alone, through ill health or age.
-Our Companion Volunteers will sit with people in their final days and hours - talking, listening, and offering a supportive human presence at a time of need.
+Our lovely support volunteers offer companionship by phone, email, video call (and when possible face to face) to people who approaching the end of their lives on their own or distant from family.
+Our Companion Volunteers are there for people in their final days and hours - talking, listening, and offering a supportive human presence at a time of need.

 Companion Volunteers need to have: